 Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

-Different rules apply to imports depending on whether they are commercial or non-commercial in nature.
-As the laws and regulations governing imports are highly complex, most importers use professional experts such as freight forwarders and customs brokers to assist in planning and carrying out import transactions.
+As the laws and regulations governing imports are highly complex and constantly evolving, most importers rely on professional experts such as freight forwarders and customs brokers to plan and carry out import transactions.